Read the Registration Policy (2016), Registration Procedures, and Articling Procedures for information on registration.

 - have a combined academic and practice equivalent to a technology diploma (questions about eligibility in these cases are highly specific and should be discussed with staff in the registration department);

 - have an international forestry program equivalent to a diploma program.
-International forestry programs (completed outside of Canada or the USA), must go through comprehensive assessment by the International Credential Evaluation Service (ICES) to determine your education's Canadian equivalent.
+International forestry programs (completed outside of Canada or the US), must go through comprehensive assessment by the International Credential Evaluation Service (ICES) to determine your education's Canadian equivalent.
 If you have already had your credentials assessed by another evaluation service, e-mail us a copy, along with your resume and we will review it to determine if it is acceptable.

-Programs Qualifying for ASTFT Membership
+Programs qualifying for ASTFT registration:

 |British Columbia Institute of Technology